3 Ways Weather Affects Our Mood And Recovery — And How To Combat It

 2. Colder weather can decrease physical motivation.

 As someone who works out often and intensely, it’s usually not a battle to get myself to the gym.
 In fact, I enjoy it.
 However, the winters are another story.
 I tend to avoid early morning workouts, as well as late afternoon ones, since I feel unmotivated to exercise when it’s basically completely dark at those times.
 This leaves only the middle of the day to work out, which luckily works for me.
 But I still notice a decrease in intensity.
 My winter workouts also lack their customary enjoyment and intensity, which affects my mental state, as well.
-This makes sense, as colder weather has been proven to decrease numerous factors having to do with exercise, like muscle strength, blood flow, dexterity, and balance.
+This makes sense, as colder weather has been affects a lot of factors related to exercise, like muscle strength, blood flow, dexterity, and balance.

 So how can you overcome this cold weather-induced lack of motivation?
 It’s not very complex, but I’ve found the best solution is just to force myself to get to the gym anyway.
 Once there, I’ve never regretted showing up.
 If you still struggle with this, go out of your way to schedule workout time into your day and take note of your mood changes after—you’ll likely stay more committed when you notice the clear benefits to your well-being.